If you’re going to be a developer, you need to understand algorithms.

 2. Practice What You’ve Learned

-Kattis is more accessible for fundamental algorithm problems, and there are a lot of online materials (like algo.is and blogs here) that can help you understand which problems correspond to which sorts of algorithms.
+Kattis is more accessible for fundamental algorithm problems, and there are a lot of online materials (like algo.is) that can help you understand which problems correspond to which sorts of algorithms.

 Aside from algo.is, you’ll need to look up which programming competition a particular problem is from, then see if the people who ran that competition published any commentary about the problem set.
 For example, here’s a problem set on Kattis (from the 2017 Mid-Atlantic) and an accompanying discussion that describes the time complexity of different solutions.
 You will need to learn to handle input from stdin in the programming language of your choice, since Kattis is going to run your code against a series of tests.